Startr/WEB-CHAT-CALL-bla.gg/frontend/README.md

    - Ensure all assets are served over HTTPS
    - Check for mixed content warnings in browser console
    - Verify all WebRTC and WebSocket connections use secure protocols
+   - If you see Chrome advertising warnings, use our custom server (`server.py`) which adds the necessary headers to silence these warnings

+4. **Chrome Advertising Warnings**
+   - Our custom server (`server.py`) adds the necessary `Permissions-Policy` headers to silence Chrome's advertising-related warnings
+   - If you're using a different server and seeing these warnings, you'll need to configure it to add the appropriate headers

 Note: For persistent URLs and additional features, you can optionally create a Cloudflare account and use named tunnels instead of quick tunnels.